Thomasvdw/ProgProject/planning.md

 Line-graph works with all data: TODO

-Make x-axis of date for US-map: TODO
+Make x-axis of date for US-map: CHECK

 Place title above graphs: CHECK